Skip to main content

 MK-677 (Ibutamoren) Oral GHS Increases GH and IGF-1 levels, supports muscle mass, bone density, sleep.

 These peptides are typically administered via subcutaneous injection, often before bedtime to align with the body’s natural pulsatile release of growth hormone.
-The benefits can include improved (reduced fat, increased lean muscle), enhanced skin quality, better sleep architecture, and accelerated recovery from physical exertion.
+The benefits can include improved body composition (reduced fat, increased lean muscle), enhanced skin quality, better sleep architecture, and accelerated recovery from physical exertion.

 Other Targeted Peptides